 - In one day, over $5,000 in damage was caused at our polar bear and hippo exhibits by unsupervised students scratching graffiti into the glass panels.

 - Students riding the Skyfari tram were observed spitting at guests and throwing objects at other guests and animals.

 - Students from several middle and high schools were found unescorted on Zoo grounds and their groups were escorted from the Zoo as a result.

-Students who are found unescorted will be brought to the Security Office near the Zoo's entrance, and their group will be asked to leave.
+Students who are found unescorted will be brought to the guest ambassadors' office near the Zoo's entrance, and their group will be asked to leave.
 Students vandalizing or shoplifting will be prosecuted.
 Schools will be asked to pay for any damage caused by their students.
 Serious violations will suspend that school's privilege of visiting the Zoo for one year.